Wizcorp/StyleGuides/README.md

 ```

 ## Return statement
-To avoid deep nesting of if-statements, always return a functions value as early as possible.
+To avoid deep nesting of if-statements, always return a function's value as early as possible.

 ```
 function isPercentage(val) {